Jarryd-68/Low-Level-Chat/C/Pointers.md

 Pointers
 ========

 Apparently the hardest part of C but that is just a lie told by the government.
+This is a simpification as different addressing modes exist but that isn't important to understand this all.

 ## An introduction to how stuff actually works